CryptoGnome Protocol Details

 of the BLOB text.

-method essentially creates an RPC
+The HTTP POST method essentially creates an RPC

 transport within HTTP.